cosmos/cosmos-sdk/x/group/spec/group.md

 type Member struct {
 	// The address of a group member.
 Can be another group or a contract Address sdk.AccAddress `json:"address"`
-	// The integral power of this member with respect to other members Power sdk.Int `json:"power"`
+	// The integral weight of this member with respect to other members Weight sdk.Int `json:"weight"`
-	Description sdk.Int `json:"description"`
+	Description string `json:"description"`
 }
 ```